c-conone/c-conone.github.io/index.md

 * Performed troubleshooting on various systems to include heat exchangers, piping and valve systems, generators, and electrical systems.

-## Production & Maintenance Planning Manager, _United States Marine Corps_
+### Production & Maintenance Planning Manager, _United States Marine Corps_
+(1/13-1/18)

-### Served 3 years (2015 - 2018) as Production and Maintenance Planning Manager responsible for the development and implementation of  SOPs for 40 employees handling the assembly, inventory, maintenance, and distribution of $4,100,000 of equipment and assets.
+*Served 3 years (2015 - 2018) as Production and Maintenance Planning Manager responsible for the development and implementation of  SOPs for 40 employees handling the assembly, inventory, maintenance, and distribution of $4,100,000 of equipment and assets.*

 * Maintained daily work operations of 4 maintenance and production work centers, reviewed daily production schedules, inventory requirements,